404src/exocore/_articles/ccna-summary.md

 ![](/images/OSIacronyms.png)

 TCP/IP Suite
-- Conceptual model and set of communications protocols used int the the Internet and other networks
+- Conceptual model and set of communications protocols used in the Internet and other networks
 - Known as TCP/IP because those are two of the foundational protocols in the suite.
 - Developed by the United State Department of Defense through DARPA (Defense Advanced Research Projects Agency)
 - Similar structure to the OSI Model, but with fewer layers.